sahumphreys/mkdocs-gcse/docs/topics/python/06_functions.md

     return value                # return the input back to the main program
 ~~~~~

-Similarly to calculate the area of the rectangle, the result is being returned:
+Similarly to calculate the area the result is being returned:

 ~~~~~py
 def calculate_area(length, height):